Streetball: Game structure

-The most common streetball game played is 3-on-3 half court, even though 4-on-4 or 5-on-5 can be played at full court.
+The streetball game can be played at different team formats such as 2-on-2 or 3-on-3 for a half court play while 4-on-4 or 5-on-5 for a full court play.
 In most instances, the winning team gets first possession and usually choose which direction (which basket) they get to use.

 In a 3-on-3 or higher, the first game often plays up to 15 points.
 Second game then goes to 12, then every game after is 15.

 Another possible streetball feature is having an MC call the game.
 The MC is on the court during the game and is often very close to the players (but makes an effort to not interfere with the game) and uses a microphone to provide game commentary for the fans.

 One-on-one play

 Special rules have been developed for one-on-one play: